HenryLi-0/tape/CODEGUIDE.md

 - `SETTINGS.py` : contains important constants, and some editable settings
 - `README.md` : the readme.md?
 - `CODEGUIDE.md` : idk what to call it, but here's some documentation on what files do
+- `MANUAL.md` : a little instruction manual for default keybinds and things

 not really relevant stuff
 - `experiments.py` : not really relevant to stuff yet